-Over the past few years, a number of invasive/hazardous plants have come to light in Diocesan properties.
+Over the past few years, several invasive/hazardous plants have become known in Diocesan properties.
 Some of these can cause severe irritation or skin blistering (Giant Hogweed) or the more common, invasive plant - Japanese Knotweed, a bamboo-like plant which can grow rapidly and cause structural damage to existing buildings and drive surfaces etc. If you are at concerned that your garden may contain any hazardous plants, please talk to your Diocesan Surveyor in the first instance.
-It should be noted that some type of invasive/hazardous plants have very specific control measures and disposal requirements.
+It should be noted that some type of invasive/hazardous plants have extremely specific control measures and disposal requirements.
 You are not able to just cut down Japanese Knotweed for example and dispose at your local recycling centre.